Understanding Web Application Penetration Testing: Techniques, Stages, and Tools

 Penetration testing can be conducted using automated tools, manual techniques, or a combination of both.
 Each approach has its strengths and weaknesses.

 Automated Testing: Automated tools can quickly scan for known vulnerabilities and misconfigurations.
-They are efficient for identifying common issues and provide a broad overview of the application’s security.
-However, they may miss complex vulnerabilities that require human intuition and expertise to identify.
+They efficiently identify common issues and provide a broad overview of the application’s security.
+However, they may miss complex vulnerabilities requiring human intuition and expertise.

 Manual Testing: Manual testing involves a detailed and thorough examination of the application by experienced penetration testers.
 This approach is essential for uncovering subtle and complex security issues that automated tools might overlook.
-Manual testing is time-consuming and requires a high level of expertise but provides a more comprehensive assessment.
+Manual testing is time-consuming and requires expertise but provides a more comprehensive assessment.

 2.2 Common Techniques:

-Black Box Testing: In black box testing, the tester has no prior knowledge of the internal workings of the application.
+Black Box Testing: In black box testing, the tester has no prior knowledge of the application’s internal workings.
 This approach simulates an attack from an external hacker and focuses on discovering vulnerabilities from an outsider’s perspective.

-White Box Testing: White box testing involves a thorough examination of the application’s internal structure, including its source code, architecture, and design.
+White Box Testing: White box testing thoroughly examines the application’s internal structure, source code, architecture, and design.
 This approach is used to identify vulnerabilities that may not be apparent from the outside.

 2.3 Specific Methods: